leegal1992/learningsteps-terraform/README.md

 # network.tf
 source_address_prefix = "79.196.253.208/32"
 ```

 ![NSG rule after](./screenshots/04-source_address_prefix-after.png)

-network.tf after the change: source_address_prefix restricted to a single /32 address.
+The `/32` at the end matters, it means exactly one address and not a whole range.

 ```powershell
 terraform apply
 ```

 ![Terraform plan](./screenshots/05-terraform-apply-to-change.png)

-Terraform plan showing only the NSG rule being modified in place.
 ![Terraform apply complete](./screenshots/06-terraform-apply-done.png)

-Terraform apply completed successfully; the NSG rule is now restricted.
-> **Note:** the dynamic public IP changed between sessions (ISP-assigned), causing a connection timeout on a later day.
-This was diagnosed by re-running the 'ifconfig.me' check, comparing it against the currently allowed NSG rule, and re-applying with the new IP - a realistic operational consequence of IP-based allow-listing.
----
+One thing I ran into more than once during the week is that my home IP changes between sessions since it is not static.
+A few times I came back to work on the project and got a connection timeout on SSH, which turned out to just be my ISP handing me a new IP.
+The fix each time was checking ifconfig.me again and updating the rule, which became a normal part of starting a session rather than something surprising by the end of the week.

-Day 2 - Encryption and a Web Application Firewall
+### Encryption and a web application firewall

-Goal: expose the application publicly for the first time, close the plaintext HTTP gap with real TLS, and add a Web Application Firewall to block known attack patterns before they reach the application.
-### Step 1: Confirm the App Is Alive, But Not Yet Exposed
-Using the identity-verified SSH channel from Day 1, a local tunnel confirmed the FastAPI application was running correctly on the VM, without exposing it publicly:
+With SSH locked down I moved on to the app itself, which had no public entry point yet at all.
+Before touching anything public I used the SSH access from the day before to open a tunnel and confirm the app was actually running.

 ```powershell
 az ssh config --resource-group rg-lee --name vm-lee --file azssh_config ssh -F azssh_config -L 8000:localhost:8000 <vm-ip>
 ```

 ![SSH tunnel](./screenshots/07-tunnel.png)

-SSH tunnel established from the local machine to the app's internal port (8000) on vm-lee.
 ```powershell
 curl.exe http://localhost:8000/entries
 ```

 ![App entries via tunnel](./screenshots/08-entries-http.png)

-Seeded journal entries returned as JSON, confirming the application itself is healthy while still unreachable from the public internet.
-### Step 2: Create the Public Proxy Host
+The seeded journal entries came back fine, so the app itself was healthy, it just was not reachable from outside yet.

-A Proxy Host was created in NPMplus mapping the VM's public FQDN to the application's internal address, with TLS deliberately left disabled at this stage:
+I created a Proxy Host in NPMplus pointing the VM's public domain at the app's internal port, leaving TLS off for the moment on purpose.
-Domain: 'lee.westeurope.cloudapp.azure.com'
-Forward Hostname/IP: '127.0.0.1'
-Forward Port: '8000'

 ![Proxy Host config](./screenshots/09-Proxy-Host-config.png)

-Proxy Host configuration in NPMplus routing the public domain to the internal FastAPI application.
-### Step 3: Confirm the Plaintext Gap
+To actually see the problem before fixing it, I sent a plain HTTP request and watched the whole response come back in the clear.

 ```powershell
 curl.exe -i "http://lee.westeurope.cloudapp.azure.com/entries"
 ```

 ![Plain HTTP 200](./screenshots/10-HTTP-request-before-200.png)

-200 OK returned over unencrypted HTTP - full JSON response readable by anything on the network path.
-### Step 4: Enable Real TLS
-A Let's Encrypt certificate was requested directly through the NPMplus TLS tab, with Force HTTPS enabled to redirect all plaintext traffic:
+Anyone sitting on the same network path could have read that.
+I requested a real Let's Encrypt certificate through the NPMplus panel and turned on Force HTTPS so plain HTTP would redirect instead of being served.

 ![TLS setup](./screenshots/12-TLS-setup.png)

-NPMplus TLS tab: requesting a new Let's Encrypt certificate with Force HTTPS enabled.
 ```powershell
 curl.exe -i https://lee.westeurope.cloudapp.azure.com/entries
 curl.exe -i "http://lee.westeurope.cloudapp.azure.com/entries"
 ```

 ![HTTP redirect 301](./screenshots/11-HTTP-request-after-301.png)

-301 Moved Permanently returned for the plain HTTP request, redirecting to HTTPS.
 ![HTTPS 200 and HTTP 301 pair](./screenshots/13-after-TLS-200-301.png)

-Side-by-side confirmation: HTTPS returns 200 OK with a valid certificate; HTTP now redirects (301) instead of serving content directly.
-### Step 5: Enable the Web Application Firewall
-Before enabling the WAF, two known attack payloads were sent to confirm they passed through unobstructed:
+After that I turned to the WAF.
+First I confirmed there was nothing stopping an attack payload from getting through at all.

 ```powershell
 curl.exe -i "https://lee.westeurope.cloudapp.azure.com/entries?id=1+UNION+SELECT+*+FROM+users"
 curl.exe -i "https://lee.westeurope.cloudapp.azure.com/entries?q=%3Cscript%3Ealert(1)%3C%2Fscript%3E"
 ```

 ![SQLi and XSS before WAF](./screenshots/14-SQL-injection-XSS-before-WAF.png)

-Both a SQL injection payload and an XSS payload return 200 OK with no WAF active - the gap being demonstrated.
-CrowdSec's bouncer was registered against the NPMplus proxy:
+Both a SQL injection style payload and an XSS payload went straight through with a normal 200 response.
+I registered CrowdSec's bouncer against NPMplus, which gave me a one time API key I had to paste into the config right away since it cannot be viewed again.

 ```bash
 sudo docker exec crowdsec cscli bouncers add npmplus
 ```

 ![CrowdSec bouncer enable](./screenshots/15-CrowdSec-bouncer-enable.png)

-CrowdSec bouncer registration, producing a one-time API key (redacted) used to authorize NPMplus to query CrowdSec's decision engine.
-The generated API key was inserted into the CrowdSec configuration, and the container restarted to apply it:
 ```bash
 sudo nano /opt/npmplus/crowdsec/crowdsec.conf
 #   ENABLED=true